-Eco-friendly winery’s guests enjoy museum-quality art while sipping high-scoring Cabernets.
+Napa Valley winery’s guests enjoy museum-quality art while sipping high-scoring Cabernets.

 With its landscaped grounds, museum-quality art, and glass-walled tasting room, HALL St. Helena captivates with equal parts glamour and whimsy.
 It’s difficult to miss Lawrence Argent’s 35-foot-tall polished stainless steel rabbit sculpture (Bunny Foo Foo) leaping perkily out of the vineyard that edges St. Helena Highway.
 Nearby, John Baldessari’s white fiberglass Camel (Albino) Contemplating Needle catches the eyes of guests entering the tasting room, while sheep sculptures by French artist Francois-Xavier Lalanne graze a few feet away.
+The winery receives high marks from major critics for its Cabernet Sauvignons and Bordeaux-style blends.
+As a bonus, the Chardonnays and Pinot Noirs of the affiliated WALT Wines label are poured at some tastings.

 Owners Kathryn and Craig Hall—she a former U.S. ambassador to Austria born into a family of Mendocino County grape growers, he the founder of the real-estate investment firm Hall Financial Group—have a keen sense of style.
 The art they have collected encompasses a range of traditional and alternative media, from painting and sculpture to textile, neon, and LED.
-In addition to sculptures and other installations, the vibrant exterior visuals include manicured rows of grapevines that seem to march gracefully westward to the Mayacamas Mountains.
+In addition to sculptures and other installations, the vibrant exterior visuals include manicured rows of grapevines that seem to march gracefully westward toward the Mayacamas Mountains.
 Indoors, the state-of-the-art aging tanks and other equipment are as visually appealing as the art.

 Deep into Cabernet